 Brussels is a vibrant city with plenty going on.
 By joining one of the many clubs and community associations in the city you’ll really be in-the-know.

 There are many groups that cater to expats, with excursions and regular activities to network socially.
-There are many excellent language schools available as well for those who wish to learn French or Dutch.
+There are also many excellent language schools available as well for those who wish to learn French or Dutch.

 Most international schools also have extensive after school and weekend activities that the whole family can participate in.